Locations:

 Myocarditis and the COVID-19 vaccine

 In rare cases, myocarditis has happened in young people who received the Pfizer-BioNTech® or Moderna® vaccines for COVID-19.
 Symptoms can start during the first week after receiving the vaccine.
 Most people who have this reaction to the COVID-19 vaccine recover quickly after treatment and can get back to their regular activities when they feel better.
-However, if you’ve had myocarditis, you should check with a cardiologist before exercising again.
+But if you’ve had myocarditis, check with a cardiologist before starting to exercise again.

 Who is at risk for myocarditis?